lwz7512/next-wordpress-movie/README.md

 ## ACFs Structure tips

-- Each Field(named as `XXX Block`) in Field Group select `Flexible Content` for `Field Type`
+- Each Field(named as `XXX Block`) in Field Group select `Flexible Content` for `Field Type`.
-- Each Field in Layout using `Table` layout as a recommended value for a compact way
+- Each Field in Layout using `Table` layout as a recommended value for a compact way.
+- Check `Content Editor` in Hide on screen section while edit your Fild Group, this will enable your default classic editor hidden in page edit interface, just leave more space for Field group edit.